akaszynski/keepa/README.rst

     asins = np.asarray(['0022841350', '0022841369', '0022841369', '0022841369'])
     products = api.ProductQuery(asins)

-Products is a list of product data with one entry per successful result from the keepa server.
-Each entry is a dictionary containing the same product data available from http://www.amazon.com.
+Products is a list of product data with one entry per successful result from the Keepa server.
+Each entry is a dictionary containing the same product data available from `Amazon <http://www.amazon.com>`_.

 .. code:: python

     # Available keys
     print(products[0].keys())